swopblock/Swop-Script/README.md

 ![Delivering](AutoDeliver.md)

-# Swopblock Confirm Grammar
+# Swopblock Confirmation Grammar

 The Swopblock confirming grammar is the grammar for a kind of message that specifies a confirmation made autonomously that confirms a paying or cashing change that finalizes a Swopblock transaction.
-There are two kinds of confirmations: confirmations that confirm an expenditure (SWOBL delivery) and confirmations that confirm a receipt (BTC, ETH, etc. delivery).
+There are two kinds of confirmations: expense and receipt.

 **Confirming:**